Caballesjason/OBS-machine-learning/Decision Trees.md

 The Gini Index can be used in both cases of features that can have a lot of values or features that can only have few values.

 ## Pruning
+The recursive nature of the DT training makes them very prone to overfitting.
+Training a DT doesn't stop until all examples are classified, therefore we introduce pruning which is the action of removing branches depending on the improvement of purity.

+There are two types of pruning strategies, pre-pruning and post-pruning.

 ### Pre-pruning

 ### Post-pruning